bdnorris/design-to-dev-guide/content/workflow.md

   - Display toggles
   - Data updates
     - Wait times and loading states (what appears when there is a delay in updating the page?)

+## Atomic Web Design

+For larger projects, think beyond layouts and pages, think about modular and systems (design as legos).

 ## Animation